lady-h-world/My_Garden/reading_pages/Lotus_Queen/param_tuning_4.md

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Lotus_Queen_images/flaml_optuna_search_space.png" width="655" height="306" />
 </p>

-<i>NOTE: the time cost of Optuna experiments were using 10 trials' time in Table1.5.</i>
+<i>NOTE: The time cost shown in Table 1.5 for the Optuna experiments is based on the time for 10 trials.</i>

 Looking into Optuna's experiment code, you may have noticed that the time cost increased 9 times when the number of trials increased 9 times.
 However, this won't happen in FLAML, because FLAML's time complexity is affected by the number of hyperparameters rather than the number of trials.